nikitamarcius/nikitamarcius/README.md

 # Nikita Marcius | Никита Марций — @nikitamarcius

 Hi, i am CEO [@marcius-capital](https://github.com/marcius-capital), fullstack Nodejs developer.
 Specialize in the finance sector.
-Since 2020, launched Capital in close alpha testing with 74% success of trading algoritm.
+Since 2020, launched Capital in close alpha testing with 83% success of trading algoritm in BTCUSDT market.
 In secound half of 2020 won a Presidential Grant for the education of orphans programming and design as part of [@marcius-studio](https://github.com/marcius-studio).

 ## My projects